DRAFT: Constitution of the Kingdom of Union Jacks

 4. Any Individual seeking asylum from another nation is to be eligible for Citizenship as soon as they enter the KUJ.

-1. Leaving the KUJ to another country during the enjoyment of asylum is to be considered rescindment of asylum rights.
+1. Leaving the KUJ to another country during the enjoyment of asylum is to be considered rescinding asylum rights.

 2. Individuals under this condition do not have the right to automatic Citizenship.